Jizhou-Che/Frogger/README.md

 ### 1. Project Organisation

-* Using Maven as build tool: a standarised project structure makes the project easier to use or import from a different context.
+* Using Maven as build tool: a standardised project structure makes the project easier to use or import from a different context.

 * Packaging of source code: model, controller, test.